LSEG-API-Samples/Article.RTH.Go.REST.rthrest/README.md

   ]
 }
 ```
 From the above response, the **Extraction ID** in the **Notes** field is 2000000002049332.
-To get the file description, the following HTTP GET request is used.
+To get the file description including the size of file, the following HTTP GET request is used.

 ```
 GET /RestApi/v1/Extractions/ReportExtractions('2000000002049332')/FullFile